 Common Causes of Motorcycle Accidents in St. Petersburg, Florida

-Just as with car accidents, motorcycle accidents can happen for a variety of reasons, but the primary cause is driver negligence.
+Like car accidents, motorcycle accidents can happen for various reasons, but the primary cause is driver negligence.
 Some common types of driver negligence include:

 - Distracted driving